biolab/orange3/doc/widgets/unsupervised/distancemap.md

 **Distance Map** is a visualization of distances between objects.
-The visualization is rather simple: it is the same as if we printed out a table of numbers, except that the numbers are replaced by spots colored by colors from the specified palette.
+The visualization is rather simple: it is the same as if we printed out a table of numbers, except that the numbers are replaced by spots colored with the specified palette.

-The distances are most often distances between instances ("*rows*" in **Distances** widget) or attributes ("*columns*" in **Distances** widget).
-The widget only works when connected to **Distances** widget, while for the output the user can select a region of the map and the widget will output the corresponding instances or attributes through the appropriate signal.
+Distances are most often those between instances ("*rows*" in **Distances** widget) or attributes ("*columns*" in **Distances** widget).
+The only suitable input for **Distance Map** is **Distances** widget.
+For the output the user can select a region of the map and the widget will output the corresponding instances or attributes.
 Also note that the widget ignores discrete values and calculates distances only for continuous data.

-The snapshot shows distances between columns in the *heart disease* data, where smaller numbers are represented with white and larger with dark purple.
+The snapshot shows distances between columns in the *heart disease* data, where smaller distances are represented with white and larger with dark purple.
 The matrix is symmetric and the diagonal is white - no attribute is different from itself.
 Symmetricity is always assumed, while the diagonal may also be non-zero.